listed alphabetically by last name

 Staff Artist/Listen Hear

 Oreo Jones (Sean Smith) is that pair of Air Jordans too scuffed up to wear in public, but you do it anyway because they still feel right.
 Hailing from Warsaw, Indiana, Jones has made Indianapolis his creative mecca.
-A diverse artist who delves into sound, music, and visual experimentation, Jones shares and expand the minds of people in surrounding neighborhoods, while helping the city grow.
+A multi-talented artist who delves into sound, music, and visual experimentation, Jones shares and expand the minds of people in surrounding neighborhoods, while helping the city grow.

 Eduardo S. Luna

 Born in Mexico, raised in the Midwest, Eduardo is passionate about bringing the two cultures together.
 He is a founding member of NOPAL Cultural Center, a Latino-American arts organization, and host of Espanglish Night and Radio Calaca bimonthly music events.
 He also manages events and appearances of his friend El Camaron Electronico, a luchador whose mission is to bring culture to the community.

 Chief Curator/ Co-Founder